From Static Designs to Dynamic Experiences

 Extension Download

-Contents of the extension
+What's in the extension

-- 5 PHP classes (Controller, Services, Models)
+- 5 PHP classes (controller, services, models)

 - 7 Fluid templates for UI components

-- JavaScript client-side renderer
+- Client-side JavaScript renderer

 - Backend module with dashboard

-- Complete README documentation
+- Full README documentation

 Compatibility